wp-plugins/subheading/readme.txt

 * Added new plugin settings pages with default actions.
 = 0.3.3 =
 * Added ability to prevent repositioning of the subheading input on edit page.
-* SubHeadings are now displayed on admin edit posts / pages lists.
+* Subheadings are now displayed on admin edit posts / pages lists.
 = 0.3.2 =
 * Fixed `get_the_subheading` function to return correctly.
 = 0.3.1 =